Bilal Abdallah Alayli: Early life, education

-Educational background

-Undergraduate studies

 He joined the Lebanese University to graduate in 1973 earning a bachelor's degree in physics.
 His highest honors qualified him to earn the scholarship of the Lebanese University to travel to France for further academic formation.

-Graduate studies

-In France, he obtained a PhD in nuclear physics from the University of Lyon in 1976 and received his diploma in civil engineering from (École centrale de Lyon).
+In France, he obtained a PhD in nuclear physics from the University of Lyon in 1976 and received his diploma in civil engineering from École centrale de Lyon.

-Academic work
+Career

 He joined the University of Oran (Algeria) from the year of 1976 until the year of 1979.
 He founded with Dr. Jack Nasr Faculty of Engineering at the Lebanese University in 1981.
 He was appointed Director of the Faculty of Engineering at the Lebanese University -section III through the years of 1982 and 1992.
 He remained a professor in that university until the year of 2007.